Amalgamated Transit Union: Political and legislative activities

-In 2008, the ATU endorsed Hillary Clinton in her unsuccessful bid for the Democratic Presidential nomination; after she conceded defeat, the ATU endorsed Barack Obama in his bid to become president.
+In 2008, the Amalgamated Transit Union (ATU) endorsed Hillary Clinton in her unsuccessful bid for the Democratic presidential nomination; after she conceded defeat, the ATU endorsed Barack Obama in his bid to become president.

+In 2025, the Amalgamated Transit Union (ATU) Local 726 endorsed Andrew Cuomo for mayor of New York.

 The ATU was named the "Most Valuable National Union" in The Nation magazine's Progressive Honor Roll of 2012 for its support of the Occupy movement, the National Day of Action for Public Transportation, and other social justice issues.